 Despite all these truly amazing occurrences, what most captures people’s imagination about Þrettándinn is the elves.
 For instance, there’s the belief that if you sit at a crossroad where you can see four churches on this night, you have a chance of meeting elves, who give you gifts to try to lure you into their world.
 If you’re tempted to accept the gifts before dawn, the elves will drive you mad (as you see, we’re not talking Lord of the Rings elves here, this is serious stuff) but if you manage to not speak to them, you get to keep all the loot.
 This is also the day the elves move to a new house, (even though they actually live in stones) and many people keep their lights on all night long to aid them on their journey.

 A second beginning to the year

 Traditions on Þrettándinn include getting together with your family to have a big dinner, followed by going to bonfires.
 By the fire, people sing elf songs, and Elf Queens and Kings often make an appearance. Þrettándinn is also a perfect evening for finishing shooting up the rest of the New Year’s fireworks, as it’s the last day you can do it legally.
 If the traditions seem similar to New Year’s Eve, that’s because they are!
 Historically, the new year started when the Christmas season ended, on Þrettándinn.

 Time to take the decorations down

-If you find yourself in Iceland on Þrettándinn, why not join in our hidden people holiday.
-Look up to the sky for fireworks (and the northern lights, of course) and go dancing around a bonfire, but watch out for the elves, please!
+If you find yourself in Iceland on Þrettándinn, why not join in our hidden people holiday?
+Look up to the sky for fireworks (and the northern lights, of course) and dance around a bonfire, but watch out for the elves, please!